benbrastmckie/VSCodium/README.md

 By then opening Zotero, navigating to the Tools –> Add-ons menu, clicking the gear symbol, and selecting ‘Install add-on from file’, you can select the .xpi files that you downloaded in order install these features.
 You may then export your notes by: (1) right-clicking on the annotated PDF and selecting Manage Attachments –> Extract Annotations; followed by (2) right-clicking on the extraction that it generates and selecting MdNotes –> Export to Markdown, specifying the project folder you would like to save the notes in.

+### Obsidian

+To be continued...

+> **Note:** If you know how to setup VSCode for working with Obsidian, please feel free to submit a pull request by editing this [README.md](https://github.com/benbrastmckie/VSCodium/blob/master/README.md).

+### TODO

+To be continued...

+> **Note:** If you are aware of a good plugin for managing TODOs, please feel free to submit a pull request by editing this [README.md](https://github.com/benbrastmckie/VSCodium/blob/master/README.md).

 ## [Pandoc](#Table-of-Contents)

 Pandoc is a convenient utility for converting between different text formats.